at thirty-five, the bard observed

 do some meditation

-follow your breath, accept that Death
+follow your breath, remember Death

 will need no invitation